rishabhindoria/AWS-Cognito-Auth-Android/README.md

 3. The GetCredentialsForIdentity API returns a Credentials Object which contains the required AccessKeyId, SecretKey and SessionToken which are then passed to AmazonDynamoDBClient custructor to initialise DynamoDB access.

+4. The same Credentials can be used to access other AWS services depending upon IAM roles set to the cognito identity pool.

 # Dependencies